-Requirement Page Risk of non- compliance Certification steps Certification type An mDL holder must have the capability to delete the mDL holder's mDL from the mDL holder's device.
-Such deletion: 35 Less privacy pre- serving Check mDL app functionality Self-certification 1.
-Must delete all mDL information, log information, and any metadata (e.g. settings) that could impart information about the deleted mDL or its use.
-Less holder con- trol 2.
+Requirement Page Risk of non-com- pliance Certification steps Certification type An mDL holder must have the capability to delete the mDL holder's mDL from the mDL holder's device.
+Such deletion: 37 Less privacy pre- serving Check mDL app functionality Self-certification Must delete all mDL information, log information, and any metadata (e.g. settings) that could impart information about the deleted mDL or its use.
+Less holder control 2.
 Must not require approval by the Issuing Authority.
 3. Must be an option available to an mDL holder on the mDL device.
 4. Must be possible when the mDL device is offline.
 It must not be possible for someone other than the mDL holder or the Issuing Authority to delete (or suspend) an mDL.
-35 Less privacy pre- serving Check mDL app functionality Self-certification Less holder con- trol An mDL holder must have the capability to delete activity log information (as defined in section 4.4) the mDL holder may previously have elected to maintain.
-36 Less privacy pre- serving Check mDL app functionality Self-certification Any stakeholder (including Issuing Authorities, technology providers, service providers and mDL verifiers) must not track mDL holders or the usage of any mDL except as required by law (e.g. when a drug store dispenses products containing ephedrine).
-36 Less privacy pre- serving Check mDL app functionality Self-certification Issuing Authorities must minimize the sharing of static or long-lived metadata 36 Less privacy pre- serving Check mDL app functionality Self-Certification An mDL must not allow access to the mDL information by anyone other than the mDL holder.
-37 Less privacy pre- serving Check mDL app functionality Self-certification
+37 Less privacy pre- serving Less holder control Check mDL app functionality Self-certification An mDL holder must have the capability to delete activity log infor- mation (as defined in section 4.4) the mDL holder may previously have elected to maintain.
+37 Less privacy pre- serving Check mDL app functionality Self-certification Any stakeholder (including Issuing Authorities, technology providers, service providers and mDL verifiers) must not track mDL holders or the usage of any mDL except as required by law (e.g. when a drug store dispenses products containing ephedrine).
+37 Less privacy pre- serving Check mDL app functionality Self-certification Issuing Authorities must minimize the sharing of static or long-lived metadata 38 Less privacy pre- serving Check mDL app functionality Self-Certification An mDL must not allow access to the mDL information by anyone other than the mDL holder.
+38 Less privacy pre- serving Check mDL app functionality Self-certification

-Requirement Page Risk of non- compliance Certification steps Certification type An Issuing Authority must endeavor to provide full transparency to an mDL holder about all the features supported by an mDL app.
-37 Holder misuse of app Check mDL App functionality Self-Certification An mDL holder must be able to view all functional data elements if the mDL holder so chooses.
+Requirement Page Risk of non-com- pliance Certification steps Certification type An Issuing Authority must endeavor to provide full transparency to an mDL holder about all the features supported by an mDL app.
+39 Holder misuse of app Check mDL App functionality Self-Certification An mDL holder must be able to view all functional data elements if the mDL holder so chooses.
 The functional data elements comprise the following fields: Data elements listed in Table 5 of ISO/IEC 18013-5.
 The data elements appended to Table 5 of ISO/IEC 18013-5 by section 3.1 of this document.
 The contents of the signed, validFrom, validUntil, and expectedUpdate (if present) data elements from the mobile security object (MSO).
 Data elements in Issuing Authority specific namespaces.
-38 Holder distrust of mDL content Check mDL App functionality Self-Certification Issuing authorities that choose to implement multiple solutions must use a different IACA root key pair for each solution.
-39 Negative impact on remaining compliant solu- tions Self-Certification The mDL holder must be notified of any push action.
-41 Holder privacy concerns Check mDL App functionality Self-Certification Issuing Authorities must continue to offer physical credentials to customers.
-46 Inability for holder to prove identity Review jurisdic- tional statutes/reg- ulations for physi- cal card issuance requirement Self-Certification
+39 Holder distrust of mDL content Check mDL App functionality Self-Certification Issuing Authorities that choose to implement multiple solutions must use a different IACA root key pair for each solution.
+41 Negative impact on remaining compli- ant solutions Self-Certification The mDL holder must be notified of any push action.
+42 Holder privacy con- cerns Check mDL App functionality Self-Certification Issuing Authorities must continue to offer physical credentials to cus- tomers.
+47 Inability for holder to prove identity Review jurisdic- tional statutes/reg- ulations for physical card issuance re- quirement Self-Certification